EFE ARDA YAVAŞ / SETUP

 Home Servers:

-Running various distros to simulate different environments:
+Running various distros and containerization to simulate different environments:

 - Alpine Linux: For containerization & minimalism.